Home » Types of Solar Panels » Thin-Film Solar Panels: Are They The Better Choice for Your Solar System?

 Transitioning from the previous subtopic, it is now time to consider whether thin-film solar panels are the right choice for your solar system.

-See also The Pros and Cons of Thin-Film Solar Panels
+See also The Basics of Polycrystalline Solar Panels and How They Work

 Thin-film solar panels are a type of photovoltaic technology that differs from traditional solar panels in several ways.
 While traditional solar panels use crystalline silicon cells, thin-film panels use a much thinner layer of material, such as amorphous silicon, cadmium telluride, or copper indium gallium selenide.
 This difference in materials affects their efficiency, durability, and installation process.